samma-io/helm/nikto/README.md

-# Helm chart for deploying the nmap scanner
+# Helm chart for deploying the nikto scanner

 ## Begin with set you targets
 In the values file setup you target that you want to scan.